flutter/website/catalog/samples/animated_list.md

 its animated list.
 It uses the key to call the insertItem and removeItem methods defined by AnimatedListState.

+Try this app out by creating a new project with `flutter create` and replacing the contents of `lib/main.dart` with the code that follows.

 ```dart
 // Copyright 2017 The Chromium Authors.
 All rights reserved.
 // Use of this source code is governed by a BSD-style license that can be